Skip to content

 The Vans Sk8-Hi is an awesome shoe for tackling recreational lifting and general workouts.
 This model has a stable sole made with Vans’ signature rubber waffle design and the upper in the Sk8-Hi is durable.
 For general workouts, these shoes work really well and will provide you with ample stability.

-More specifically, I think this shoe will be best for the lifters that primarily train in a powerlifting or bodybuilding style and they like having additional ankle support.
-The boot in this model provides a nice comfortable yet supportive fit and feel and this model looks good for casual wear, too.
+More specifically, I think this shoe will be best for lifters who primarily train in a powerlifting or bodybuilding style and like having additional ankle support.
+The boot in this model provides a nice, comfortable yet supportive fit and feel, and this model looks good for casual wear, too.

 If you’re new to lifting or want a solid daily driver and shoe for working out, then I think the Vans Sk8-Hi is a good fit for your needs.
 It won’t be the most versatile shoe for lifting, but for more static strength work the Sk8-Hi works well.